 Under the Nasdaq rules, the compensation committee is responsible for determining, or recommending to the board of directors for determination, the compensation of the CEO and all other executive officers of the company.
-The CEO is prohibited from attending meetings while the compensation committee members are deliberating or voting on the CEO's compensation under the Nasdaq listing standards.
-Nasdaq places no such restriction on other executive officer attendance and does not prohibit the attendance of the CEO during compensation committee discussions concerning other executive officer compensation.
+The CEO is prohibited from attending meetings while the compensation committee members are deliberating or voting on the CEO's compensation.
+Nasdaq places no such restriction on the attendance of other executive officers and does not prohibit the CEO from being present at compensation committee discussions concerning the compensation of other executive officers.